rvandewater/ReciPys/docs/source/index.rst

 Examples
 --------

-Check out the `examples/` directory for Jupyter notebooks demonstrating:
+Check out the `examples/` directory for Jupyter notebooks demonstrating various use cases of ReciPies.

-- Basic usage and concepts
-- Advanced pipeline construction

 Check out the `benchmarks/` directory for performance comparisons between Polars and Pandas backends.

 Contributing
 ------------